 Should you need to modify an existing redirect, you can:

-After any change, navigate to the URL on the production server where the redirect was modified to verify that the redirect is working correctly.
+After any change, navigate to the live redirect page URL to verify the redirect is working correctly.

 .htaccess RedirectLink to this section